Virginia Squires: In Virginia

-Merger talks with the NBA were already underway, but a major stumbling block was the presence of the Caps in Washington.
+Merger talks with the NBA were already underway entering the 1970s, but a major stumbling block was the presence of the Caps in Washington.
 Baltimore Bullets owner Abe Pollin wanted to move his team to Washington, but did not want the Caps there.
 The other ABA owners persuaded Foreman to move the Caps for the second time in as many seasons.
 Foreman decided to make the Caps a regional franchise, the Virginia Squires.

 The team would be based in Norfolk and played most of their games at the Norfolk Scope and the Old Dominion University Fieldhouse.
-They also played home games in Hampton at the Hampton Coliseum, in Richmond at the Richmond Coliseum and in Roanoke at the Roanoke Civic Center.
-However, Roanoke was dropped from the list of "home" cities after only one season.
+They also played home games in Hampton at the Hampton Coliseum, in Richmond at the Richmond Coliseum, and in Roanoke at the Roanoke Civic Center.
+However, Roanoke was dropped from the list of "home" cities after only one season of play there.
 The Squires' colors were red, white, and blue.
+Branding as a statewide team ultimately cost the Squires any goodwill they might have otherwise earned from Pollin.
+While the Squires never played any games in Northern Virginia, Pollin still believed the team was making a brazen attempt at prying away fans who otherwise mostly support Washington sports teams.
+He thus strenuously objected to Virginia being part of any merger with the NBA (to the point where the first merger plan in 1971 sought to exclude the Squires franchise unless they moved to a new location instead).

-Rick Barry, who originally played with the inaugural Oaks, appeared on the August 24, 1970 front cover of Sports Illustrated in a Squires uniform; in the accompanying article inside the magazine, Barry made several negative remarks about the Commonwealth of Virginia.
+Rick Barry, who originally played with the inaugural Oaks, appeared on the August 24, 1970, front cover of Sports Illustrated in a Squires uniform; in the accompanying article inside the magazine, Barry made several negative remarks about the Commonwealth of Virginia.
 (He angered Southerners by remarking that he did not want his children to grow up saying, "Hi, y'all, Dad.")
-On September 1, 1970, the Squires traded Barry to the New York Nets for a draft pick and $200,000.
-While the negative comments had been a contributing factor to the trade, it primarily came because Foreman was still bogged down by financial troubles and had to sell Barry to help meet his expenses.
+On September 1, 1970, the Squires traded Barry to the New York Nets for a draft pick and $200,000 (though only officially got $25,000 out of the deal).
+While the negative comments had been a contributing factor to the trade, it primarily came because Foreman was still bogged down by financial troubles and had to sell Barry in order to help meet his expenses instead, with the ironic part being that Barry had previously mentioned being let go for a higher value than that by comparison in $100,000.

 The Squires played most of their games at Old Dominion University's fieldhouse in their first season as a "regional" franchise, with other matches at the Richmond Arena, Hampton Coliseum (which was named Hampton Roads Coliseum at the time), and Roanoke Civic Center.
 In spite of the initial controversy surrounding Barry, the Squires finished their inaugural season in Virginia by winning the Eastern Division by 11 games.
 They defeated the Nets in the first round of the ABA playoffs but went on to be upset by the Kentucky Colonels.